LeoH4/HY4S-Hyprland-for-school/README.md

 # ML4S
 **My Linux for School** – A polished Hyprland setup built on EndeavourOS, designed to balance **aesthetics and productivity** for daily use.
 This configuration focuses on efficiency with a tiling window manager, dynamic theming based on wallpapers, and carefully chosen tools for school and workflow.
-Custom scripts and utilities streamline tasks like launching apps, managing windows, and keeping the environment consistent across reboots.

 <p align="center">────────────────────────────</p>